George rides again

 I never thought Montgomery was all that good but he was tall and tough, and occasionally had a Clint Walkerish look about him.
 His voice reminds me of that of Clayton Moore, so few Academy awards were in the offing.
 Still, he was competent.
 In this one he is a classic good-badman, an outlaw who wants to hang up his irons and go straight but his erstwhile cronies won’t let him.

-The cast benefits greatly from having Frank Ferguson (right) as the tough but fair sheriff but the gang aren’t much good: Steve Brodie is the ruthless boss (he murders an old timer – good old Syd Saylor - in cold blood in the first reel to establish his badman credentials) and Don ‘Red’ Barry, Henry Rowland, Al Wyatt, Joe Yrigoyen and Boyd ‘Red’ Morgan are his fellow gangsters.
+The cast benefits greatly from having Frank Ferguson (right) as the tough but fair sheriff but the gang aren’t much good: Steve Brodie is the ruthless boss (he murders an old timer – good old Syd Saylor - in cold blood in the first reel to establish his badman credentials) and Don ‘Red’ Barry, Henry Rowland, Al Wyatt, Joe Yrigoyen and Boyd ‘Red’ Morgan (so two Reds) are his fellow gangsters.
 It’s hardly a stellar line-up.
 Still, Denver Pyle is a Texas Ranger captain.

 There’s a plot that reminds you of The Lone Hand a few years before: Will Sabre (Montgomery) arrives in town on a wagon with a young boy (Robbie Donovan), and Ann Robinson will become the child’s step-mother in due course.
 The hero will have to run with the bandits for a while but will eventually act bravely, defeat the gang and be exonerated, becoming a respectable member of the community.
 That’s just what happened to Joel McCrea in The Lone Hand, and indeed, it happened to a good many other Western heroes at different times also.
 The plot was not, shall we say, original.